forkfacts/forkfacts-v2/README.md

 - Run `npm run develop or npm start` to start gatsby project locally.
 It internally runs `gatsby develop` command.
 Your project will start on http://localhost:8000
-- Run `npm run storybook` to start storybook.
-It will run on http://localhost:6006/. in order to run this command).

 #### Production